 In 2018, the CPUC adopted Decision (D.)18-09-044, which establishes a process for creating a solar information packet for consumers.
 The Decision also requires that solar providers upload three new documents before interconnecting a residential NEM customer to the grid in the large investor-owned utility (IOU) territories.
-These documents include: the solar installation contract, a signed copy of a CPUC solar information packet, and a signed copy of the CSLB Solar Disclosure Document.
-The remaining phase of the NEM proceeding will continue considering ways to enhance NEM consumer protections, including consideration of proposals from stakeholders regarding complaint mediation, enhanced enforcement, citation, or an administrative penalty mechanism under CPUC authority.
+These documents include: the solar installation contract, a signed copy of a CPUC Solar Consumer Protection Guide, and a signed copy of the CSLB Solar Disclosure Document.
+In February 2020, the CPUC adopted D.20-02-011, which further strengthened the provisions of D.18-09-044 by mandating an audit trail when customers sign the Solar Consumer Protection Guide electronically and authorized the creation of a citation program to address non-compliant solar providers.
+The remaining phase of the NEM proceeding will continue considering ways to enhance NEM consumer protections, including consideration of proposals from stakeholders regarding complaint mediation, enhanced enforcement, or an administrative penalty mechanism under CPUC authority.